REMEDIES AND SANCTIONS CONCERNING SEXUAL MISCONDUCT

 - Sanctions imposed are implemented immediately unless the Vice President for Student Life stays their implementation in extraordinary circumstances, pending the outcome of the appeal.

-- The appeals committee will typically render a written decision on the appeal to all parties within five (5) business days from hearing of the appeal.
+- The appeals committee will typically render a written decision on the appeal to all parties within three (3) business days from hearing of the appeal.
 The appeals committee decision to deny an appeal request is final.

 Appeals Outcome and Grounds for Appeal